Directed Acyclic Graph DAG in Apache Spark

 6. Working of DAG Optimizer in Spark

-The DAG in Apache Spark is optimized by rearranging and combining operators wherever possible.
+We optimize the DAG in Apache Spark by rearranging and combining operators wherever possible.
 For, example if we submit a spark job which has a map() operation followed by a filter operation.
 The DAG Optimizer will rearrange the order of these operators since filtering will reduce the number of records to undergo map operation.

 7. Advantages of DAG in Spark